Testing: HD Decoder (NLSS)

 The typical way of displaying IP surveillance video is dedicating a PC and loading a network viewing client.
 In the analog world, this was simpler as many DVRs had 'spot monitor' outputs that connected a display to the back of the DVR.
 Unfortunately, in the IP world, this is harder.
-We recently had a PRO member discussion on IP video display options that lasted more than 35 comments and ended inconclusively.
+We recently had a PRO member discussion on IP video display options [link no longer available] that lasted more than 35 comments and ended inconclusively.

 - Open to 3rd party cameras: Most traditional IP decoders only supported the manufacturer's own cameras (e.g., Pelco decoder, Pelco cameras, etc.)

 - Decodes HD video feeds: Most traditional IP decoders only decoded SD feeds.

 - Decodes many feeds: Many traditional IP decoders only decode a single SD feed

 Note: The focus of this test is connecting the NLSS HD Decoder to 3rd party IP cameras.
 The Decoder can also be connected to the NLSS Gateway [link no longer available] providing greater functionality.
 We will consider these elements in a future NLSS Gateway test.